Father Le Loutre's War: Background

 Acadian resistance to British-rule in Acadia began after Queen Anne's War, with the signing of the Treaty of Portsmouth in 1713.
 The treaty saw the French cede portions of New France to the British, including the Hudson Bay region, Newfoundland, and peninsular Acadia.
 Acadians had previously supported the French in three conflicts known as the French and Indian Wars.
 Acadians joined French privateer Pierre Maisonnat dit Baptiste as crew members in his victories over many British vessels during King William's War.
 After the Siege of Pemaquid, Pierre Le Moyne d'Iberville led a force of 124 Canadians, Acadians, Mi'kmaq and Abenaki in the Avalon Peninsula Campaign.
 They destroyed almost every British settlement in Newfoundland, killed more than 100 British and captured many more.
 They deported almost 500 British colonists to England or France.

-During Queen Anne's War, Mi’kmaq and Acadians resisted during the Raid on Grand Pré, Pisiquit, and Chignecto in 1704.
+During Queen Anne's War, Mi'kmaq and Acadians resisted during the Raid on Grand Pré, Pisiquit, and Chignecto in 1704.
 The Acadians assisted the French in protecting the capital in the First siege of Port Royal and the final second siege of Port Royal.
 However, with the signing of the Treaty of Portsmouth in 1713, peninsular Acadia was formally ceded to the British.
 Although peace was formally reestablished with France, the British still faced resistance from the French colonists in the Acadian peninsula.
 During Father Rale's War, the Maliseet raided numerous British vessels on the Bay of Fundy while the Mi'kmaq raided Canso in 1723.
 In the latter engagement, the Mi'kmaq were supported by the Acadians.

-During these conflicts, the French and Acadian settlers were aligned with the Mi’kmaq, fighting alongside them during the Battle of Bloody Creek.
-The Mi'kmaq, which formed a part of the Wabanaki Confederacy, had a long history of protecting their land by killing British soldiers and civilians along the New England/Acadia border in Maine.
+During these conflicts, the French and Acadian settlers were aligned with the Mi'kmaq, fighting alongside them during the Battle of Bloody Creek.
+The Mi'kmaq, which formed a part of the Wabanaki Confederacy, had a long history of conflict with encroaching British settlers along the New England/Acadia frontier in Maine.
 During the 17th and early-18th century, the Wabanaki fought in several campaigns, including in 1688, 1703, 1723, 1724, 1745, 1746, and in 1747.